 k nearest neighbours

 A prime example of a highly flexible method, perhaps the most non-parametric method of all, is the method of k-nearest neighbours (kNN).
 In fact, kNN does not even fit a model; it merely remembers the training observations.
 To compute predictions for new observations, kNN computes the distance of a new observation to all the training observations in order to find the k nearest ones (the neighbours).
 It then takes the response variable values of these k neighbours and takes their mean as the predicted value for the new observation.
 This provides the greatest possible flexibility of all prediction methods, as it does not impose any a-priori restriction on the shape of association between predictors and response.
 This flexibility is both the strength and weakness of the method: when the number of predictor variables increases, the performance of kNN worsens fast.
-Only in lower dimensions is the great flexibility of kNN is an beneficial property.
+Only in lower dimensions is the great flexibility of kNN a beneficial property.

 The method has only a single tuning parameter: k.
 With larger values of k, the predicted value for a new observation averages over a larger number of observations (neighbours).
 Thus, higher values of k yield lower variance, but higher bias.
 Using 10-fold CV, we found the optimal value for k to be 300.